timkuijsten/node-mongo-escape/README.md

 ## API

 ###  escape(obj, [recurse])
-* obj {mixed} object to transform
+* input {mixed} input to escape
 * recurse {Boolean, default: true} whether or not to recurse
-* @return obj, replaces keys in place
+* @return {mixed} properly escaped input

-If obj is an object, then escape any key that has a `$` or `.` in it.
-Otherwise just return obj.
+Ensure any input is properly escaped.
+Where needed `$` and `.` are replaced with `＄` and `．`, respectively.

+If input is an object, all keys are escaped.
+If input is not an object but a string it is escaped as well.
+Otherwise return the original value.
+If input is a function or a symbol an error is raised.

+Note: if input is an object, keys are replaced in place.

 ### unescape(obj, [recurse])
-* obj {mixed} object to transform
+* input {mixed} input to unescape
 * recurse {Boolean, default: true} whether or not to recurse
-* @return obj, replaces keys in place
+* @return {mixed} properly unescaped input

-If obj is an object, then unescape any key that has a `＄` or `．` in it.
-Otherwise just return obj.
+Ensure any input is properly unescaped.
+Where needed `＄` and `．` are replaced with `$` and `.`, respectively.

+If input is an object, all keys are unescaped.
+If input is not an object but a string it is unescaped as well.
+Otherwise return the original value.
+If input is a function or a symbol an error is raised.

+Note: if input is an object, keys are replaced in place.

 ## Tests